 I understand that autism is not always sunshine and rainbows.

-I understand that parenting an autistic child can be frustrating, exhausting, overwhelming, and downright scary at times.
+I understand that parenting an autistic child (like any child) can be frustrating, exhausting, overwhelming, and downright scary at times.

 I pinky promise I’ll explain what parents should do when feeling such big (and valid) feelings about autism and their child.
 Just hold tight.